pratyushtarar/myrepo/README.md

 2. Extract the input ".gz" files to a path on the local disk.
 The path upto the folder will be required for execution.
 3. cd to <INSTALL_ROOT>/myrepo.
 Build to generate executable jar file. (instructions in "how to build" section).
 4. Run the executable jar file using the following command:
-5. Execute the command:
+5. Next step is to run the executable jar file.
+There are 6 arguments that the executable jar file takes.
+For detailed explanation of the  six arguments, either run the command: "java -jar target/eval_exercise-0.0.1-SNAPSHOT-jar-with-dependencies.jar" or refer to the main method documentation section of com.myrepo.exercise.UrlProcessingController.java
-java -jar <INSTALL_ROOT>/myrepo/target/eval_exercise-0.0.1-SNAPSHOT-jar-with-dependencies.jar 1000 20 15 6000 1000 /Users/pratyusht/Downloads/URLFileProcessorAssignment/inputData
+Following is a command that has been used to generate the output (can use those arguments for the run): java -jar <INSTALL_ROOT>/myrepo/target/eval_exercise-0.0.1-SNAPSHOT-jar-with-dependencies.jar 1000 20 15 6000 1000 /Users/pratyusht/Downloads/URLFileProcessorAssignment/inputData

 This will run and print the status in the console.

-# How to interpret the console output
+# How to interpret the console output (status)

 There will be two reports that will be printed on the console:
 1st report: This is the status of execution reported every 20 seconds.
 This realtime view of the progress (for logic refer to com.myrepo..exercise.StatusDaemon).
 In this report, the details will be: